Solo Stove Review

 Lastly, the issues with customer service should be taken with a grain of salt.
 Trustpilot only had 17 negative reviews compared to the thousands on Amazon and the brand’s site that had a vastly positive majority.

-Ultimately, if you love the outdoors, camping, and a good fire, this Solo Stove review recommends this brand.
+Ultimately, if you love the outdoors, camping, and a good fire, I would strongly recommend this brand.

 Solo Stove Promotions & Discounts

-While there is no Solo Stove coupon code available, there is a sale!
+While there is no coupon code available at the time of this Solo Stove review, there is a sale!
 The brand is currently offering up to 25% off all fire pits!

 The Rewards Program is also another great way to save money.
 For every dollar spent, you gain 100 points.
 You can use those points to get discounts toward purchases.